garfix/nligems/doc/internals.md

 ##### Dialog context

+The "dialog context" is a type of memory that is linked to a single conversion with a user.
+It does not survive outside of this conversation.
+It is filled with information that is inferred from perviously processed sentences and aids in processing new sentences.

+The dialog context has several functions:

+* Anaphora resolution
+* Deictic center
+* Common sense

-The "dialog context" keeps track of roles in the dialog.
+Anaphora resolution: It keeps track of roles in the dialog.
 When the user mentions "Lord Byron", the NLI can store Lord Byron as the current subject of the dialog with the user, along with the gender of Lord Byron (male).
 When the next user question just uses "he" to mention Lord Byron, the NLI can look up the referent in the dialog context.
 The gender is an extra check for correctness.

-This current subject of conversation is called the deictic center.
+Deictic center: This current subject of conversation is called the deictic center.
 We have just seen the deictic center of person.
 There may also be deictic centers for time (where is 'now' in the active conversation) and space (where is 'here').

-##### Domain model

-A common application of an NLI is to have a knowledge source of metadata about a domain.

-##### Goal hierarchy
+Common sense: From the sentence a user enters (e.g. "John went into a restaurant") the system may infer some information that is implied in the situation and store this in the dialog context (i.e. "John eats food", "John pays the bill").

+##### Goal, plans and actions

 A goal based NLI needs to keep track of its goal hierarchy.
+The system may add a goal, process a plan or part of a plan, and perform actions.

+Goals are distinct from the dialog context, because the execution of plans often takes time and uses hardware resources and the system should be able to manage conflicting demands on these resources.

 ##### Emotional state

-Emotional state describes the relation of the NLI as a subject towards other entities.

-##### Beliefs, Desires, Intentions

-An NLI may be modelled as a goal driven system beliefs (current representation of the world), desires (goals) and intentions (intended plans and actions).
+A computer does not experience emotions, of course.
+But that does not mean it cannot react to input in the same way a human being would.
+For a conversational agent it is very useful to have simulated emotions.
+It would react more human.

 ### Respond in a Helpful Manner